What About Bsd?

 Usually, the first thing I do when installing a new system is installing the Minecraft launcher and trying to play.

-I saw that FreeBSD has a port named games/minecraft-client and then installed it.
+I saw that FreeBSD has a port named games/minecraft-client

 To my surprise, it worked.
 Not only I could play Minecraft on FreeBSD but also, I could now access a really big library of apps ported from Linux which is very exiting.